terraform-aws-modules/terraform-aws-eks/docs/faq.md

 ## Why are nodes not recreated when the `launch_configuration`/`launch_template` is recreated?

-The ASG is not configured to be recreated when the launch configuration or template changes.
+By default the ASG is not configured to be recreated when the launch configuration or template changes.
 Terraform spins up new instances and then deletes all the old instances in one go as the AWS provider team have refused to implement rolling updates of autoscaling groups.
 This is not good for kubernetes stability.

 You need to use a process to drain and cycle the workers.